Project

 How it works

 Filepress reads your content files, extracts YAML frontmatter, and uses the values to populate or update model attributes.
-The rest of the file becomes the value of the body attribute (or another field, if configured).
+The rest of the file becomes the body.

 Configuration